Gordon Smiley: SCCA and road racing career

-Driving his first race at age 19, Smiley was an accomplished road racer.
+Driving his first race at the age of 19, Smiley was an accomplished road racer.
 He raced SCCA Formula Ford, Formula Atlantic, Formula 1000, Can-Am, Formula 5000 and Formula Super Vee, winning in each series while setting 25 track records, winning the SCCA Midwest Divisional Championship four times.
 He recorded two pole positions at the SCCA National Championship Runoffs, with a best finish of second in Formula Ford in 1971.

-In 1979, he raced in the British Formula One Championship (sometimes called the "Aurora Formula One Championship") for the Surtees Team, and in 11 races he had eight top-10 finishes, including a win, which is the last by an American in an FIA sanctioned event, at Silverstone, England in 1979.
-He also disputed the F1 non-championship 1979 Race of Champions in Brands Hatch, finishing 10th with a Tyrrell.
+In 1979, Smiley raced in the British Formula One Championship (sometimes called the "Aurora Formula One Championship") for the Surtees Team, and in 11 races he had eight top-ten finishes, including a win at Silverstone in 1979.
+He also disputed the F1 non-championship 1979 Race of Champions in Brands Hatch, finishing tenth with a Tyrrell.

 Indy career

 Smiley raced in the Indianapolis 500 twice, in 1980 and 1981, and was killed while trying to qualify for a third in 1982 as part of the Fletcher Racing Team.

 In the 1980 Indianapolis 500, Smiley qualified Patrick Racing's Valvoline Phoenix/Cosworth in 20th position.
 His race ended when the turbocharger blew on lap 47, causing him to finish 25th.
-In the 1981 Indianapolis 500, Smiley qualified the Patrick Racing Intermedics Wildcat VIII/Cosworth, qualifying 8th and led 1 lap, but finishing 22nd after a crash on lap 141.
+In the 1981 Indianapolis 500, Smiley qualified the Patrick Racing Intermedics Wildcat VIII/Cosworth, qualifying eighth and led one lap, but finishing 22nd after a crash on lap 141.
 His crash set up the controversial finish to the Indy 500 between teammate Mario Andretti and Bobby Unser.

 After the 1981 CART season ended, Smiley was released from Patrick Racing, but was essentially traded to a Patrick-affiliated ride, Fletcher Racing.